 are translated into / or characters.

-As a good Ethical Hacker, we must know how to protect these loopholes while designing or securing a new website or existing website.
-So i will also explain the protective measures on how to protect our website from directory traversal attacks.
-But for that you all need to wait for my next article :P.
+As a good ethical hacker, we must know how to protect these loopholes while designing or securing a new or existing website.
+So I will also explain the measures for protecting our website from directory traversal attacks in my next article.